 Here, I offer three possibilities for conversational circles.
-They are open and available to you and your group of six to twelve people on arrangement and at reasonable cost.
+They are open and available to you and your group of six to twelve people.
 They can be tailored to suit your needs in terms of timing, location, duration, etc. I have hosted these workshops on my own and co-facilitated them with colleagues.
+Let me know if you’d like support for hosting them.

 The Dark Night journey is not a passage to be undertaken alone.
 You may feel isolated, alienated, bewildered, and not wanting to be with others.
 But I assure you, their support, guidance and empathy are the portals for moving through the transition.

 This workshop is based on my book, Dark Night: Reclaiming the Discarded Other.
 The intention is to familiarize you with the Dark Night process, its elements and characteristics.
-Through conversation, exercises, poetry, writing, and movement, we will connect with feelings, symptoms, and strategies for making the Dark Night passage.
-Most recently, it has been used to support our moving through the pandemic.
+Through conversation, exercises, poetry, writing, and movement, you will connect with feelings, symptoms, and strategies for making the Dark Night passage.
+Most recently, this workshop has been used to support moving through the pandemic.

 Death is a core characteristic of the Dark Night.
 A literal death of a loved one, a near death experience, or a health crisis can be a catalyst for entering a Dark Night.
 And metaphorically, your own death to your former self is inevitable.
 As such, coming to terms with dying is an important aspect of the journey.